Open Bible Data Home About News OET Key

 ἔβαλεν ἑαυτὸν εἰς τὴν θάλασσαν

 This implies that Peter jumped into the sea in order to swim to the shore.
-If this might confuse your readers, you could express the meaning explicitly.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [threw himself into the sea and swam to shore]

 OET (OET-LV) Therefore the apprentice/follower that whom the Yaʸsous was_loving is_saying to_ the _Petros: